4d/docs/versioned_docs/version-20/API/CollectionClass.md

 #### Example 2

-You want to sort the resutling collection:
+You want to sort the resulting collection:

 ```4d
  var $col; $sortedCol : Collection